HFTrader/scheduler/README.md

 https://www.opensourceagenda.com/projects/timer-benchmarks

 Since then I deleted my account for good on StackOverflow.
-The place is toxic and full of dimwits.
+The place is toxic and technically suffering.

 Enjoy!